Skip to main content

 • She has chosen an idHash_i for each recipient (typically a Poseidon hash of the recipient's IdentityRegistry-bound ElGamal credential, derived once at out-of-band introduction time).

-• Her CSPRNG produces six fresh rho_i nonces.
+• Her CSPRNG produces a fresh rho_i nonce per leaf – live or padded.

-She now has six opening tuples in memory.
+She now has 16 opening tuples in memory: 6 live, 10 dummies.

 Step 1: Build Commitments